JvanKatwijk/qt-dab/README.md

 ![6.1](/QTmap.png?raw=true)

-Qt-DAB has - on the main widget -  a button labeled *http*, when touched, a small webserver starts that can show the position(s) of the transmitter(s) received on the map.
+Qt-DAB has - on the main widget -  a button labeled *http*, when touched, a small webserver starts that shows the position(s) of the transmitter(s) received on the map.
 Note that two preconditions have to be met:
  * a "home" location has to be known (see the button *coordinates*);
- * a database has to be installed (see the button *load table*)l
+ * the TII database is installed (see the button *load table*)l

-Adding the receiver coordinates to Qt-DAB is simple, touch the button *coordinates* on the *configuration and control* widget and a small widget appears where the latitude and longitude can be entered.
+Adding receiver coordinates to Qt-DAB is simple, touch the button *coordinates* on the *configuration and control* widget and a small widget appears where the latitude and longitude can be entered.

 :information_source: When running a precompiled version of Qt-DAB (i.e. an AppImage or a Windows installer from this repository),